rohit12986/EnergyForcasting123/README.md

 ### Description
 This repository is part of my thesis on prediction of energy demand using LSTM based neural network models.
-The source code of this entire research project is available for public use under the **[MIT License](LICENSE.md)**.

 Included are python notebook files that account for every distinct stage of the implementation, including the **Visualization**, **Preprocessing** and **Feature Extraction**, **Experiments**, **Final Model** and **Results** phases.